polettix/ETOOBUSY/_posts/2019-09-29-troubleshooting-pods-and-containers.md

   (identifier) or last (name) column, whatever you find easier.

-- `$ns` indicates a [Kubernetes][]'s namespace (defaulting to `default`, usually).
+- `$ns` indicates a [Kubernetes][]'s namespace (defaulting to `default`, usually), used by `kubectl`.

 - `$pod` indicates a Pod's name, used by `kubectl`.
 Please remember that a specific Pod name is only valid within a specific namespace.
-  You can get the name of the Pod you're after with command `kubectl get pod -n $ns` or `kubectl get pod --all-namespaces` if you don't know the namespace.
+  You can get the name of the Pod you're after with command `kubectl get pod -n "$ns"` or `kubectl get pod --all-namespaces` if you don't know the namespace.

-- `$c_name` indicates a container's name inside a Pod.
+- `$c_name` indicates a container's name inside a Pod, used by `kubectl`.
 For Pods that only hold one container this parameter is usually not necessary.
 A container's name is only valid within a specific Pod, you can get a list of container names inside a Pod with the following command:

 {% highlight bash %}
-kubectl get pod "$pod_name" -n "$ns" -o jsonpath='{.status.containerStatuses[].name}'
+kubectl get pod "$pod_name" -n "$ns" \
+   -o jsonpath='{.status.containerStatuses[].name}'
 {% endhighlight %}

 For [Kubernetes][]'s variables described above, you can also use the